LeslieM98/casemod-monitoring-display/README.md

 }

 ```
 The last configuration string is optional and can be left out.
-The app will still work as expected
+The app will still work as expected.

 ## Pictures